AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-cat-size.md

 ## Default {#section-8029fe4dcbd1427db94a4fef1ccbbfd0}

 0,0,0.
-This indicates that the decal size is to be determined based on catalog::Resolution, and that the object does not have a thickness (thus no drop shadow will be rendered).
+This indicates that the decal size is to be determined based on catalog::Resolution, and that the object does not have a thickness (therefore, no drop shadow is rendered).

 ## Examples {#section-7e7166ec9a1e4f4cb026de3342fcddc3}